-Quality and Accessible Education
+SDG 4 Quality and Accessible Education

 Enrollment.
 Composed of seven (7) schools with various campuses in Luzon and Mindanao, IPO offers education from kindergarten to post-graduate (depending on the school).
-In 2022, an average of 51,408 students were enrolled in IPO schools, from basic education (K+12) to post-graduate, and an average of 45,801 students enrolled in non-degree certification programs and trainings.
-Sixty-five percent (65%) of the students belonged to economic segments E, D, and C2, with monthly household income ranging from below P10,000 to P64,999.
+In 2023, an average of 58,344 students enrolled in IPO schools, from basic education (K+12) to post-graduate, and an average of 33,768 students enrolled in non-degree certification programs and trainings.
+Fifty-one percent (51%) of the students belonged to economic segments E, D, and C2, with monthly household income ranging from below P10,000 to P64,999.

 Scholarships.
-In 2022, IPO continued to provide P164,932,330 in scholarships to 4017 deserving students.
-IPO also assisted students in applying for government scholarships in the total amount of P254,368,631.
-Discounts on tuition and fees were also given to students as a result of the COVID-19 pandemic amounting to around P 54,162,174.
+In 2023, IPO continued to provide P 194,469,844 in scholarships to 4482 deserving students.
+IPO also assisted students in applying for government scholarships in the total amount of P 411,707,470.
+Discounts on tuition and fees were also given to students amounting to around P 48,517,715.

 Aside from scholarships, providing affordable quality education that is accessible to the segments with lower income levels is also embedded in the business model of some IPO schools.
-APEC Schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment and/or to pursue higher education.
+APEC Schools (which merged with NTC in 2023, with the latter as the surviving entity) offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment and/or to pursue higher education.
 It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools.
-In 2022, APEC Schools enrolled a total of 7,854 students across all campuses, with 20% of them belonging to segments D and E (with monthly household income of ₱24,999 and below).
+In 2023, APEC Schools enrolled a total of 6597 students across all campuses, with 74% of them belonging to segments D and E (with monthly household income of \$24,999 and below).

-IPO's achievements in graduating students who are ready for higher education and/or employment is seen in high graduates' employment rate (65%).
-In 2022, IPO schools produced 6,668 graduates in senior high school, undergraduate, and post-graduate.
-Of these, 62% received job offers within 120 days of graduation, with 68% offered employment by multinational corporations or are offered jobs abroad.
+IPO's achievements in graduating students who are ready for higher education and/or employment is seen in high graduates' employment rate (72%).
+In 2023, IPO schools produced 8,316 graduates in senior high school, undergraduate, and post-graduate.
+Of these, 72% received job offers within 120 days of graduation, with 18% offered employment by multinational corporations or are offered jobs abroad.
 These graduates then become productive members of society.
 The schools also continue to assist students in applying online for jobs through a centralized and revamped online internship program, online career coaching and career fairs, and activities designed to mimic the job application process.